flyingcircusio/doc/src/guide/platform_nixos_2/user_profile.rst

 An user profile consists of a directory tree in :file:`~/.nix-profile`, consisting of the usual subdirectories like *bin*, *include*, *lib*, etc.

-The user profile can be changed by using the :command:`nix-env` command.

 Installing Packages
 -------------------